jshawl/recipe_box/README.md

   Built this app with a full-stack of HTML, CSS, Jquery and Ruby on Rails.
 This is my first Rails application so I kept it pretty simple, more just experimenting along the way with the code and trying to familiarize myself with Rails.
+I wrote out the CSS myself for the layout and the User Authorization for Ruby.
+I did use the   BCrypt Gem for password protection.

 # Approach:

   Trying to write most of the code myself to learn Rails and keep my GEMS to a minimum.
+I wanted to get a firm understanding of the flow of Rails before I started to add some GEMS.

 # Unsolved Issues: